H.R. 4672: To extend the break-in-service consideration for firefighter retirements, and other purposes.

 1

-The bill amends 5 U.S.C. § 8401(14) so a wildland firefighter can qualify for firefighter retirement treatment in a supervisory or administrative position after at least 3 years of wildland fire duties, even with breaks in service, as long as those breaks total not more than 24 months.
+A wildland firefighter who served at least 3 years on fire duties can qualify for firefighter retirement treatment in a supervisory or administrative position even with breaks in service, as long as those breaks total no more than 24 months.

 2

-For nonwildland firefighters, the definition still requires at least 3 years performing work directly connected to the control and extinguishment of nonwildland fires, followed by a direct move into a supervisory or administrative job with no break in service.
+For nonwildland firefighters, the standard is unchanged: at least 3 years of work directly connected to controlling and extinguishing fires, followed by a direct move into a supervisory or administrative job with no break in service.

 3

-Retroactive credit reaches back to October 1, 2003
+Lost credit can be reclaimed back to October 1, 2003

-A current federal employee on the date of enactment can seek retirement credit for service performed between October 1, 2003, and the day before enactment if that service missed firefighter status only because of a break in service and would now qualify under the new wildland 24-month rule.
+A federal employee on the date the bill becomes law can seek credit for service performed between October 1, 2003, and enactment if that service missed firefighter status only because of a break in service and would now qualify under the new 24-month rule.

 4

-Eligible individuals must submit a written election before separating from service, and if they no longer work for the agency where the service occurred, they must file the election with that former agency instead.
+Eligible employees have to submit a written election before separating from service.
+If they no longer work for the agency where the service happened, they file the election with that former agency instead.
+The benefit isn't granted automatically.

 5